kaihendry/dabase.com/content/blog/scalable-prometheus-architecture.md

 the time you are scraping / collecting metrics via "metric exporters" between AWS accounts.

-You can architect Proms to be in a hierachy and use [recording rules](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/) or plain federation to aggregate metrics upstream.
+You can architect Proms to be in a hierarchy and use [recording rules](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/) or plain federation to aggregate metrics upstream.

 With Prometheus, remember you are sampling, you are not capturing every event.
 You are looking to **observe trends**.
 My philosophy is that it's not healthy to stare at "real time" metrics coming in and try to make real time decisions.
+If I notice `global:\n  scrape_interval: 1m` has been modified to <10s, I know
-Quick decisions are triggered off **events** from your Cloud provider!
+people have misunderstood their metrics pipeline.
+Quick decisions are triggered off **events** from your Cloud provider, not metrics!

-Metrics **are not events**, metrics are for observing trends and pre-empt any Site Reliability issues.
-Good <abbr title="Site Reliablity Engieering">SRE</abbr> is knowing in a week you will run out of disk space.
+Metrics **are not events**, metrics are for observing trends to pre-empt any Site Reliability issues.
+Good <abbr title="Site Reliablity Engieering">SRE</abbr> is knowing in a week you will run out of disk space (hint: [predict_linear](https://prometheus.io/docs/prometheus/latest/querying/functions/#predict_linear)).
 Not alerting when it happens!

 # Normal "observability" Architecture